pombredanne/craft-ai-client-python/README.rst

           }
       },
       "output": ["lightbulbColor"],
-      "time_quantum": 100
+      "time_quantum": 100,
+      "learning_period": 108000
     }

-In this second examples, the ``time`` property is not generated, no property of type ``timezone`` is therefore needed.
+In this second example, the ``time`` property is not generated, no property of type ``timezone`` is therefore needed.
 However values of ``time`` must be manually provided continuously.